-If you have not grilled a whole chicken standing upright on a beer can, you are missing a real treat!
+If you have not tried to grill beer can chicken, you are missing a real treat!
 It is like rotisserie chicken but not as greasy tasting.
-Basically you take a beer can (feel free to substitute a pop can) 1/2 full of liquid, place it in a large open end of the chicken and cook it standing on end.
-The chicken cooks from the inside out, if done properly, the skin will be crispy and inside of the chicken will be tender and juicy.
+Basically you take a beer can 1/2 full of liquid, place it in a large open end of the chicken and grill it standing on end.
+The chicken cooks from the inside out.
+When done properly, the skin will be crispy and the meat will be tender and juicy.

 First you need a whole chicken.
-We grill beer can chicken all the time, and most of the time we will do 2 at a time, they are that good.
+We grill beer can chicken all the time, and most of the time we will do 2 at a time.
+This is that good.

-You will need to butter the skin otherwise it may become rubbery I cut about an eighth of a stick of butter, and while holding the wax paper end rub it all over the chickens skin.
+You will need to butter the skin otherwise it may become rubbery.
+Cut about an eighth of a stick of butter, and while holding the wax paper end rub it all over the chickens skin.
 This will also get you a golden brown bird that photographs well.

 Then apply your favorite rub, poultry seasoning or you can just salt and pepper the outside get under the skin where you can, and a little inside the cavity of the chicken.
 The butter will help it stick

 That’s it for the chicken preparation now open a can of your favorite liquid refreshment (we’re talking about beer).
 You need to get rid of half of that beer somehow I suggest drinking it, but to each his own.
 Open the beer dispose of about half of it.

 I highly recommend using a chicken stand here.
 There are many grill beer can chicken stands on the market.
 If you don’t use a stand, the chicken is basically unstable on the grill and may fall over.
 Place the beer can in the holder and slide the chicken onto the can.
 If you like the can and stand may be sprayed with PAM for grilling .
 I have never had one stick to the inside of the chicken but you never know.